-Presentations are made by students enrolled, faculty members, and invited guests.
+Scientific presentations are made by students enrolled and invited guests.
 Each student is expected to attend each scheduled meeting and to make at least one oral presentation on a topic approved by the instructor.
-Prerequisites: Junior standing.
-Credits: 1(1-0)
+Students must also write critiques of presentations.
+Prerequisites: PHYS 362 Credits: 1(1-0)